 - Rinse the chopped spinach well.
 Rinse the parsley.
 Set aside.

 - In a large pot sauté in the olive oil the spring onions for 2 – 3 minutes, stirring constantly so that they do not burn.
 To the pot add the spinach and parsley.
 It may appear that there is too much spinach for the pot, but as it heats it will wilt and decrease in volume.
 Add rice on top of the spinach.

-- Add 2 cups water and 2 cups tomato juice to the pot.
+- Add 2 cups water and 2 cups tomato sauce to the pot.
 Cover and cook over medium heat for approximately 30 minutes.
 After 30 minutes check to see how much liquid is in the pot, and test to see if the rice is cooked.
 If the spanakorizo appears too liquidy, continue to cook, uncovered, for a few minutes.
 Remove from the heat, and let sit a few minutes before serving; The longer it sits, the more it will thicken up.

 - Add salt and pepper to taste.

 - Serve with freshly squeezed lemon juice and a side of feta if desired.